QuestBridge Application Information

 I am a QuestBridge Finalist, but was not matched with Tufts.
 Can I still apply?

-If Tufts is your first choice and you wish to apply through Early Decision Round 2, please email firstname.lastname@example.org.
-An Early Decision Agreement must be signed and submitted by you and have the signature of your parent or guardian, and guidance counselor.
-The Early Decision Agreement for QuestBridge Finalists is available here.
-This is a binding commitment with an application deadline of January 1, 2015.
-You will receive an admissions decision in early February.Back to top
+If Tufts is your first choice, you may want to consider applying during Early Decision Round 2.
+This is a binding commitment with an application deadline of January 1, 2017.
+You will receive an admissions decision in early to mid-February.Back to top

 Is there an application fee?